Bremmster/happy-birthday/README.md

-This is the Birthday card app from Google's tutorial
+This is the Birthday card app codelab from developer.android.com